abishekram/Json-schema-generator/README.md

             new SchemaDataSupplier().get(schema);
         }
 ```
 This only provides java objects as output.
-Use can use another libraries for jsonification,like
+Use can use library of choice for jsonification,like

 Using Jackson